RASC Halifax Centre

 Observing Night at the St. Croix Observatory

 Members may be found observing at the St. Croix Observatory on almost every clear, dark night.
-Once a month, we encourage members and their guests to congregate at SCO, at which time new members are particularly welcome.
+Once a month, we encourage members and their guests to Observe With Us at SCO, at which time new members are particularly welcome.

 Members are advised to sign up to the email discussion list to keep up to date on gatherings of fellow observers.